-You can start your walk on the streets of Old Town, visiting markets and street vendors, and then take in some local history and mythology with a stroll around Hoàn Kiếm Lake.
+You can start the walk at the markets and street vendors of the Old Quarter, and then take in some local history and mythology with a stroll around Hoàn Kiếm Lake.
 At the north end of the lake is an arched red bridge leading to Jade Island and the Temple of the Jade Mountain.
 This temple was built in the 18th century to honor Tran Hung Dao, a military commander who famously repelled two Mongol invasions.

 Day 2: Hanoi City Tour